inmo-jang/space-simulator-doc/docs/source/pages/configuration/agents.rst

   ============== =======

   **Description**
     Specifies the duration (in simulation time) during which agents continuously travel towards a randomly chosen position.
-This behavior occurs when agents are not assigned any tasks.
+This behavior occurs when agents are not assigned any tasks, was implemented at ``ExplorationNode``.
 The agent will maintain this movement towards the random position for the specified duration before being assigned a task by the decision-making plugin.